 - Study material for RBI Grade B 2020 by Oliveboard

 Bonds – RBI Grade B Study Notes – Finance & Management

 Bonds and their valuation is one such topic that is being consistently asked in RBI Grade B Exams.
 Many aspirants find this an uphill task but with proper theory and practising enough numerical on bonds can fetch good marks.

 Whenever Companies, Organizations or Governments need money they can go for a loan.
 This loan either they can borrow from the banks at their prevailing interest rates but may have to follow certain rules and provide certain collateral for getting those loans.
 Alternatively, they can also get loans in the form of Bonds.
 Companies or Governments sells the bonds to the Public in the market to get the required money.
 Banks also participate in case of Government Bonds.

-“A bond, a fixed-income security, is a debt instrument created for the purpose of raising capital.
+“A bond, a fixed-income security, is a debt instrument created to raise capital.
 They are essentially loan agreements between the bond issuer and an investor, in which the bond issuer is obligated to pay a specified amount of money at specified future dates.“

 Reason for Buying Bonds: One should be interested why anyone buys Bonds.
-Public may be interested in the interest which they earn on redeeming the Bonds while Banks have to meet their statutory requirements to meet their liquidity targets like SLR.
+The public may be interested in the interest which they earn on redeeming the Bonds while Banks have to meet their statutory requirements to meet their liquidity targets like SLR.

 1. Some Definitions Related to Bonds

 - The interest rate is referred to as the coupon.
 The interest payment (the coupon) is part of the return that bondholders earn for loaning their funds to the issuer.
 The interest rate that determines the payment is called the coupon rate.